Skip to content

 International Trade in Goods

-The collected data are used to compile the trade figures and full coverage of trade is ensured by estimation for missing.
+The collected data are used to compile the trade figures and full coverage of trade is ensured by estimation for missing data.
 There is thus full coverage of International Trade in Goods in the disseminated statistics.

 In connection with the release of trade figures some time series are seasonal adjusted and furthermore indices are calculated.